tomthecarrot/arcore-for-all/README.md

 # ARCore for All
 Google ARCore for "unsupported" Android devices

+## Help Wanted
+If you have a Google Tango device, please post your device's `online-calibration.xml` or `calibration.xml`.
+This would help a great deal in ongoing research to make ARCore work on more devices.
+Thanks!

 ## Summary
 Google's ARCore developer preview for Android is awesome.
 Unfortunately, my Android phone (Samsung GS8+) is not on the supported list, and apps built with ARCore exit at start on my device.
 However, its hardware actually can run ARCore!